adaltas/node-shell/doc/usage/tutorial.md

 ## Parsing arguments

-Let's consider a simple application by modifying the "app.js" file as follow
+Let's consider a simple application by modifying the "app.js" file as follow:

 ```js
 // Import the "parameter" package